UAlbertaFSAE/f1tenth/onboarding_ws/README.md

 ### Software Learning

-If you don't have any experience with programming, git, or the ROS framework, listed below are some great resources that we highly advise each new member to watch/read through to get orientated with all the software we use.
+If you don't have any experience with linux, programming, git, or the ROS framework, or just need a refresher listed below are some great resources that we highly advise each new member to watch/read through to get orientated with all the software we use.

 #### Linux